Brooklyn House, The Green, Martham

 The 1871 census return tells us that Thomas William Jay and his wife Elizabeth, nee Hacon, were living in the house.
 Thomas came from a long line of land owning farmers and in 1871 farmed 340 acres employing 11 men and 7 boys.

 In April 1881, at the time of the census, the house was probably busier than it had ever been and we come across it being publically named for the first time.
-We don’t know how it got its name but it could have been named, for whatever reason, by Rev. Stovell who was the head of the household and the village Baptist Minister and school master.
-He was born in London in 1838 and was married but his wife, Elizabeth, born in Norwich in 1845, was not at home on the night of the census but two of their daughters and a son were there.
+We don’t know how it got its name but it could have been named, for whatever reason, by Rev. Charles Stovell who was the head of the household and the village Baptist Minister and school master.
+He was born in London in 1838.
+He married Elizabeth Saul in 1873; she was born in Norwich in 1845.
+The 1881 census names the property Brooklyn House with Charles being there with his two daughters and a son.
 They were Winifred (6); Gertrude (4) & Spencer (3).
-In addition, they had a 20-year-old live-in governess, two servants and nine boys aged from 9 to 15 who were boarders receiving schooling.
+(His wife, Elizabeth, was not there on the night of the census).
+In addition there was a 20 year old live-in governess, two servants and nine boys aged from 9 to 15 who were boarders receiving schooling.
 Charles must have been particularly busy as the present Baptist Church on the north side of the Village Green had only just been opened in 1879.
 It is also highly likely that Charles was the last minister to preach in the former Baptist building that existed for 78 years next to the Baptist graveyard at what is now Oak Tree Close.
 He would also have been the first to manage the new church.
 Later his duties seem to take him to various parts of the country and the family had moved on by the time of the next census in 1891 where he was the Pastor at Chudleigh in Devon.
 The 1881 census form is below showing the family but most of the schoolboys appear on the following page.

 The house was occupied by a Charles A Hardingham, a coal merchant from Great Yarmouth.
 He was 31 and previously lived in Great Yarmouth in 1871 & 1881.
 He was married to Jane who was 32 (born Norwich).
 Three of their children lived with them in 1891.
 They were twins Nora and Ethel aged 5 and a son Thomas aged 3.
 They also had a general domestic servant called Ellen Stimpson who was 30.
 By 1901 they had moved away to Worthing.
 The 1891 census form for them is shown below.